|Season (1 May 2022 - 30 Sept 2022)|

 |Monday - Sunday||07:21||- 16:29|

 Beautiful roundtrip starting with the train from Bergen.
-Hightlights are biking down the famous Flåm valley and fjord safari from Flåm to Gudvangen.
+Highlights are Scandinavias longest zipline, biking down the famous Flåm valley and fjord safari from Flåm to Gudvangen.

-This is a very popular round trip that lasts about ten hours and takes you through some of the most beautiful landscapes in Norway.
-The tour includes the Bergen Railway, a cycling trip down the Flåm valley and a fjord safari with a local guide from Flåm to Gudvangen.
+This is a very popular round trip that lasts about 9 hours and takes you through some of the most beautiful landscapes in Norway.
+The tour includes the Bergen Railway, Scandinavias longest zipline, cycling down the Flåm valley and a fjord safari with a local guide from Flåm to Gudvangen.

 The Standard Fjord Tour PLUSS starts at the railway station in Bergen with the scenic railway journey from Bergen to Myrdal station.
 From Myrdal station you hike about 900 meters to the starting point of the zipline at Vatnahalsen.
 The zipline is 1381 meter long, the longest in Scandinavia.

 Flåm is a charming small village surrounded by steep mountainsides, cascading waterfalls and narrow valleys.
-It is lovely just to stroll around and it is a nice place to catch a bite to eat before embarking on the fjord safari.
+It is lovely just to stroll around.

 You then rendezvous at the quay at 11.55 to get dressed, equipped and register for the fjord safari.
 There are maximum 12 passengers and a guide in each RIB boat, so it almost feels like you are on a private tour.
 The boat stops at several places en route and the guide tells interesting stories about the local history of the fjords.
 You will also have a good chance of seeing some marine wildlife and birds in their natural element, for example seals, harbour porpoises and eagles.
 On this safari, the boat heads out the Aurlandfjord and up the Nærøyfjord.